Supporting Bowel Cancer Australia in a sporting event is as simple as:

 Please contact us on (02) 9923 8269 or send us an email about your sporting event plans using the enquiry form below.

 Running singlets and other Bowel Cancer Australia merchandise (including awareness ribbons and our fun bum shorts!) can be made available for sporting events.
 Further details of these items can be found on Bowel Cancer Australia's online shop.

-Using the Go Fundraise or Everyday Hero platforms you can create your own fundraising webpage in just minutes and invite your friends and family to make an online donation to Bowel Cancer Australia in support of your fundraiser.
+Using the Go Fundraise online fundraising platform you can create your own fundraising webpage in just minutes and invite your friends and family to make an online donation to Bowel Cancer Australia in support of your fundraiser.